The ‘logic’ and IT magic behind animated movie making

 “That allows us, in an automated way, to scan the file system and automatically take things offline once they’ve been protected to tape or once they've been archived.
 Or if it’s a file not considered an asset, and only needed for a short period of time to make something else or if it was a deprecated version, we have automated processes to scrub that off the system,” he said.

 “As you can imagine a human trying to look at two million files just for one show.
 Lego had 185 million files that were under 2 megabytes on the file system at peak.
-The current shows is three to four times that size, like Lego Gotham and Lego Batman, so the problems are getting bigger and more complex.
+The current shows are three to four times that size, like Lego Gotham and Lego Batman, so the problems are getting bigger and more complex.
 We definitely rely on improvements in technology and data analytics and the ability to automate a lot of those processes based on policy to stay on top of it.”

 Asked his next steps, he said the virtualisation of infrastructure is on the cards.